trueheart78/trueheart78.com/games.md

    * I don't think I could recommend this game highly enough.
    * I had a tear running down my cheek by the end of the game.
    * Best end level I have played in a long time. :kiss:
+1. Project TRIANGLE STRATEGY™ (working title) Debut Demo (NS)
+   * Played enough of the demo to know I like it.
+   * Reminds me of Fire Emblem: Three Houses, strategy-wise.
+   * Looks like OCTOPATH TRAVELER
+   * Will defintely consider this on-sale, post-release.

 <!-- beaten:end -->

 <a id='jettisoned'></a>